Percolation on dense random graphs with given degrees: Proof of the main results: lower bounds

 Let $S^1_{iso}$ be the set of vertices $v\in S_{iso}$ with $|N^1(v)|\geq d_2/3$.
 Also, let $S^2_{iso}$ be set of vertices $v\in S_{iso}\setminus S_{iso}^1$ with $|N^2(v)|\geq d_2/3$, and let $S^3_{iso}=S_{iso}\setminus (S^1_{iso}\cup S^2_{iso})$, which in particular satisfies $|N^3(v)| \ge d_2/3$ for all $v\in S^3_{iso}$.

 The idea of the proof is to show first that $|S_{iso}|$ is linear in $n$.
-Next, we show that most of the vertices in $S^1_{iso}\cup S^2_{iso}$ attach to $\cC_1$ using green edges.
+Next, we show that a.a.s.\ a constant proportion of the vertices in $S^1_{iso}\cup S^2_{iso}$ attach to $\cC_1$ using green edges.
 Finally, we prove that $S^3_{iso}$ is small.
 Therefore, the order of the largest component increases by a constant fraction between the first and the second stage, proving both theorems.

 For this purpose, define the events